KXLY-TV: History

 However, the station's relationship with CBS faltered in later years when it started airing several network shows out of pattern.
 On February 19, 1976, CBS sent KXLY-TV a "notice of termination", with CBS spokesman Barry Richardson stating that the network was ending its 23-year association with KXLY-TV "because we made a business judgment that we could get wider exposure for our programs with another station".
 This would become a rare first in which a major television network would strip a station of its affiliation without first announcing a new affiliate.
 On August 8, the affiliation switch went into full effect, with CBS programming moving to KREM (KREM wanted to wait until ABC finished airing the network's coverage of the 1976 Summer Olympics to make the switch).
 KXLY then picked up KREM's old ABC affiliation, although it began the transition in February 1976 when it began airing the then-new Good Morning America while airing CBS shows throughout the day.
-Ironically at this time, ABC jumped to number one in the ratings for the next several years.
+The affiliation change coincided with ABC's rise to number one in the ratings, where it would remain for the next several years.
 This meant KXLY ended up broadcasting the highest-rated networks (first CBS, then ABC) throughout the 1970s.
 Its radio sister remained with CBS for another 22 years until September 1998, at which time it became an ABC Radio Network affiliate, like its TV cousin.

 KXLY-TV is the only station in the Spokane market to broadcast from Mount Spokane, to the northeast of the city.
 The site (located in a state park) was originally developed with the expectation that Spokane's other TV stations would want to follow suit.
-When this did not occur, KXLY built a translator (K09FZ on channel 9, later becoming K11VT Channel 11, then KUUP-LP) to serve non-antenna-rotator-equipped households from the mountain ridge south of Spokane used by the other stations.
+When this did not occur, KXLY built a translator (K09FZ on channel 9, later becoming K11VT channel 11, then KUUP-LP) to serve non-antenna-rotator-equipped households from the mountain ridge south of Spokane used by the other stations.
 On May 24, 2006, it became KXMN-LP and from September 5, 2006, until the national DTV transition in February 2009, it broadcast MyNetworkTV programming.
-From the digital transition date forward, the South Hill transmitter rebroadcasts KXLY ABC 4—both in analog on VHF Channel 11 and as 4.1 (ABC HD) and 4.2 (MyNetworkTV/MeTV) over a VHF channel 9 HD digital translator.
-In June 2017, KXLY-TV added Channel 22, a 15,000 watt fill-in transmitter atop Krell Ridge on Spokane's South Hill.
+From the digital transition date forward, the South Hill transmitter rebroadcast KXLY-TV—both in analog on VHF channel 11 and as 4.1 (ABC HD) and 4.2 (MyNetworkTV/MeTV) over a VHF channel 9 digital translator.
+In June 2017, KXLY-TV added channel 22, a 15,000 watt fill-in transmitter atop Krell Ridge on Spokane's South Hill.
 This new digital signal adds stronger service for Spokane's Downtown, Northside, South Hill and Spokane River Valley antenna household locations.